-Virginia Top 20 Attractions You Just Cannot Miss
+Top 25 Virginia Attractions You Just Cannot Miss

-With its location along the east coast, it is no surprise that Virginia hosts multiple great beaches.
-This state is also rich in history and was actually the English Crown's former dominion and the birthplace of multiple presidents.
+With its location along the East Coast, it is no surprise that Virginia hosts multiple great beaches.
+This state is also rich in history, and there are attractions in Virginia of tremendous historical significance, such as Thomas Jefferson's Monticello and the Frontier Culture Museum.

-You don't want to miss any of the top sites in Virginia so be sure to plan ahead to catch all of the historic, fun, or relaxing attractions.
+Bush Gardens embraces family entertainment and thrilling rides for adults and children, and it even provides personal guides and tours.
+If you don't want to miss any of the top sites in Virginia, be sure to plan ahead to catch all of the historic, fun, or relaxing attractions.
+Virginia is for everyone!

 Things To Do in Virginia